sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 ## StreamsBuilder to Topology

 When we `.build()` our `StreamsBuilder`, the first thing it does is check if the optimization are opt-in.
 If that's the case, it optimizes the graph of `StreamsGraphNode` to a new graph of `StreamsGraphNode` (actually, it mutates it).
 Then it can build the low level `Topology`.
-To do so, it simply iterates over all the ordered nodes and ask them to `writeToTopology`.
+To do so, it iterates over all the ordered nodes and ask them to `writeToTopology`.

 Right now, there are 2 kinds of optimizations: